|Zimbabwe is open for tourism. We look forward to welcoming you!|

-So even when Zimbabwe was going through its worst times Victoria Falls always remained a safe destination, and as I write this I would confidently state that Victoria Falls is a perfectly safe tourist destinationn.
+So even when Zimbabwe was going through its worst times Victoria Falls always remained a safe destination, and as I write this I would confidently state that Victoria Falls is a perfectly safe tourist destination.

 Zimbabwe on the whole is now recovering and I would consider it to be a safe destination to travel.
 Unfortunately isolated incidents still bring bad publicity.
-Recently however the United States removed travel warningss to all its citizens wanting to travel to Zimbabwe showing their confidence in Zimbabwe's recovery.
-Other countries have also followed suit.
-Japan excluded Victoria Falls from its travel warnings in April 2009.

 Tourism understandably declined dramatically during the height of the political tension, but is now rapidly on it's way back up again.
-I would like to encourage you see through any bad press, as this really is a safe place to visitt.
+I would like to encourage you see through any bad press, as this really is a safe place to visit.